 Through photographs of some of our favourite places to visit in Tunisia, our aim is to inspire others to visit Tunisia: it’s a fabulous country that deserves to receive many more visitors than it does.

 Photos of places to visit in Tunisia: Our highlights

 Our first experience of Tunis’s vast medina was late at night, having just arrived off a flight from Paris.
 Our taxi driver from the airport couldn’t take us all the way to our guesthouse as he had another fare to collect so he dropped us near the eastern side of the medina, while our guesthouse was located somewhere in the northeast of it.
-Poorly lite and very empty, it wasn’t the ideal introduction to, what was for us, a brand-new country but everything worked out and we located our digs without any major hiccups and only a smidgen of paranoia that we were being followed!
+Poorly lit and almost deserted, it wasn’t the ideal introduction to, what was for us, a brand-new country, but everything worked out and we located our digs without any major hiccups and only a smidgen of paranoia that we were being followed!

 The next morning, we entered the medina for the second time: the sun was shining and the souk part of it was a hive of activity.
 It was a completely different place from the night before.

 The Medina of Tunis (to give it its correct UNESCO title) is vast and, as you’d expect, a mishmash of alleyways and narrow streets that seemingly turn back on themselves and go on forever.
 Google Maps is pretty useless in a place like this and you have to kickstart your sense of direction once more, or rely heavily on asking locals the way, which is what we did!
 After four days of dipping in and out of the medina/souk, we felt like we were getting the hang of it, although when we eventually left Tunis for our next destination, we made sure we gave ourselves an hour to walk to the railway station, which was located in the new (French) part of the city, even though the guy in our guesthouse assured us it would only take 20 minutes to get there!